hughy603/anaconda-to-miniconda/code-quality-improvements.md

 1. **Optimized Git Hooks**

    - Moved formatting checks to pre-commit stage for immediate feedback
-   - Limited pre-push checks to only type checking (faster pushes)
-   - Fixed command execution in scripts to use Python modules
-   - Removed dependency on external tools in the pre-push stage
+   - Configured type checking to run at both commit and push stages
+   - Used pre-commit's built-in infrastructure for tool management
+   - Ensured consistent tool availability across all stages
+   - Eliminated custom scripts in favor of standardized hooks
+   - Added explicit stage configuration for all hooks
+   - Ensured proper dependency management at commit time

 1. **Removed Redundant Scripts**